 - According to AARP, heroin addiction has almost doubled among ages 18-25 over the last 10 years

-It is no secret that there are a serious addiction and self-medication problem in our society, and many professionals can point to a wide variety of causes as reasons why substance abuse takes place in the first place.
+It is no secret that there are serious addiction and self-medication problems in our society, and many professionals can point to a wide variety of causes as reasons why substance abuse takes place.
 If you or your loved one has the opportunity to seek substance abuse treatment, now is the time to go.

 - In 2013, only 10.9 percent of individuals who needed substance abuse treatment actually received it.

-- One-third of all college students who were admitted into substance abuse treatment in 2013 was diagnosed with a co-occurring mental disorder.
+- One-third of all college students who were admitted into substance abuse treatment in 2013 were diagnosed with a co-occurring mental disorder.